-Technology ownership and access differ by age and income for all towns; Tisbury reports slightly lower internet access overall
+Technology ownership and access differ by age and income for all towns

-85+ age group

-- Almost 15% of respondents do not have internet in their homes versus 95% for other age groups. - More likely to have a flip phone versus a smartphone.
+85+ age group <\$25K income levels Reasons for not having Internet access Almost 15% of respondents do not have internet in their homes versus 95% for other age groups.
+More likely to have a flip phone versus a smartphone.
+Almost 20% of respondents do not have internet access in their homes.
+They are less likely to have devices than other income categories.
+No need.
+Too expensive.
+Don't know how to get started.
+Poor reception.
+Questions 21, 22, 23 (Dec 2020 HAMV surve ey) H A M V

-<\$25K income levels

-- Almost 20% of respondents do not have internet access in their homes. - They are less likely to have devices than other income categories.

-Reasons for no having Internet access

-- No need.

-- Too expensive.

-- Don't know how to get started.

-- Poor reception.

-Questions 21, 22, 23 (Dec 2020 HAMV survey)